suneelbiyyapu/NotificationsDemo/README.md

 # XamarinFirebaseNotificationsDemo
  Xamarin application to test firebase push notifications.

-To send push notifications to devices using various formats.
+There are various formats available to send push notifications to devices.
 Here I am explaning one among them that is using FCM token.

 From the postman, just perform post request using below details.